netbox-community/go-netbox/readme.md

 ### Instantiate the client

-The package has a constructor for creating a client providing a URL and an authentication token.
+The package has a constructor for creating a client by providing a URL and an authentication token.

 ```golang
 package main